 n.
 The rehabilitation of structures and improvements by present owners, their successors, and the Agency;

 o.
-The preparation and assembly of adequate sites for the development and construction of facilities for commercial, office, retail, residential, and governmental use;
+The preparation and assembly of adequate sites for the development and construction of facilities for mixed-use commercial, office, retail, cultural centers, transit facilities, medical facilities, educational facilities, residential, and governmental use;

 r.
 To the extent allowed by law, lend or invest federal funds to facilitate development and/or redevelopment;